the-other-mariana/parallel-computing-cuda/09282021/README.md

 - These 32 consecutive threads inside a warp use the SIMT modality (Single Instruction Multiple Threads) when executed in parallel: One instruction executed by multiple (each) threads.
 This means that each thread will execute the same instructions but with different data, its **own** variables or memory.

 - All threads inside a block are divided into warps.
-Each thread will be executed in a streaming processor (SP) or CUDA Core or Nucleus. **Each block is executed in a Streaming Multiprocessor (SM), which has 32 small squares (SP) / 1 warp, if this block qty is exceeded, waiting time is required.**
+Each thread will be executed in a streaming processor (SP) or CUDA Core or Nucleus. **Each block is executed in a Streaming Multiprocessor (SM), which has 32 small squares (SP) / 1 warp, if this block qty is exceeded, waiting time is required.** If a SM has 64 SP (2 warps), that means that the SM has the capacity to run 2 warps in real parallel.

 ![img](https://github.com/the-other-mariana/parallel-computing-cuda/blob/master/09282021/res/01.png?raw=true)